 Remembering to drink water can be hard.
 For some, the solution is enabled by technology.
-You can download an app to your phone that reminds you to drink up—or skip the middleman altogether and go for a smart water bottle.
+You can download a water tracker app that reminds you to drink up—or skip the middleman altogether and go for a smart water bottle.
 These are fancied-up vessels with features like hydration trackers, water purifiers, speaker systems, and more.
 Most offer incentives to drink via convenient, hourly reminders, although some go beyond that by making the water taste better, too.
 Some—but not all—smart water bottles even connect to an app on your phone to provide real-time stats about your water intake.

 - Capacity: 17 or 21 ounces